tireddy2/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 {{?ODOH=I-D.draft-pauly-dprive-oblivious-doh}}.
 This version of Oblivious DoH uses a different key configuration format than generic Oblivious HTTP.
-SVCB records using the "dns" scheme MAY include an ObliviousDoHConfigs structure (including the redundant length field) in place of the concatenated KeyConfigs structure, since two structures are mutually exclusive.
+SVCB records using the "dns" scheme can include an ObliviousDoHConfigs structure (including the redundant length field) using the "odoh-configs" parameter.

+In wire format, the value of the "odoh-configs" parameter is a ObliviousDoHConfigs structure {{ODOH}}.
+In presentation format, the value is the same structure encoded in Base64 {{!BASE64=RFC4648}}.

+All other requirements for "ohttp-configs" in this document apply to "odoh-configs".

 # Deployment Considerations

-Deployments that add the "oblivious-configs" SvcParamKey need to be careful to add this only to services meant to be accessed using Oblivious HTTP.
-Information in a single SVCB record that contains "oblivious-configs" only applies to the oblivious service, not other HTTP services.
+Deployments that add the "ohttp-configs" SvcParamKey need to be careful to add this only to services meant to be accessed using Oblivious HTTP.
+Information in a single SVCB record that contains "ohttp-configs" only applies to the oblivious service, not other HTTP services.

-If a service offers both traditional HTTP and oblivious HTTP, these can be represented by separate SVCB or HTTPS records, both with and without the "oblivious-configs" SvcParamKey.
+If a service offers both traditional HTTP and oblivious HTTP, these can be represented by separate SVCB or HTTPS records, both with and without the "ohttp-configs" SvcParamKey.

 # Security and Privacy Considerations